 So, you are curious about this small country on the Balkans?
-This time you don’t have to open a huge textbook and cram for an exam.
-All you need is to find a comfortable chair and set aside a couple of minutes to immerse in this short reading.
-Here are some Quick Facts about Bulgaria.
+Just find a comfortable chair and set aside a couple of minutes, because we have some Quick Facts about Bulgaria for you.

-Musala is 2,925m (9,596ft) in height.
-The peak is situated in the Rila Mountain in southwestern Bulgaria.
+Musala is 2,925m (9,596ft) in height and is in the Rila Mountain in southwestern Bulgaria.
 Its name literally means ‘Near God’.
-That is the highest peak not only in the country, but also in the entire Balkan Peninsula.
+That is the highest peak not only in the country but also in the entire Balkan Peninsula.

-Rayskoto praskalo is an ideal route for those who are into hiking.
-If you adore the mountainous area that is your place!
+If you adore the mountainous area that is your place because Raysko praskalo is an ideal route for those who are into hiking. !
 This is the highest waterfall in Bulgaria and what is more – it is also the highest waterfall on the Balkan Peninsula.

 Every guest of Bulgaria should try the Bulgarian cuisine at all costs!
 Most of the visitors seem to love it and very soon start looking for recipes also putting great efforts into learning how to prepare some traditional dishes.
 That is why one of our quick facts is dedicated to banitsa!